How to Make This Stunning Illuminated Topiary for Fall

-If you are looking for some fall topiary ideas for adding fall decor to your home, you have come to the right place!
+If you are looking for a fall diy, you have come to the right place!
+It is no secret that this fall is my favorite season!
 I have been busy making three different topiaries for fall.
 This is just the first one!
-You can make any of these just like I have shown you, or you can add your own twist to them!
-That is what I always like about crafting over buying my holiday decorations.
+You can make this project just like I have shown you, or you can add your own twist to them!
+That is what I always like about a diy project over buying my holiday decorations.
 I like that I can customize items exactly the way I want them.
 You can do the same thing!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.